-Stock Metrics Guide
+Stock Valuation and Financial Metrics Guide

 A practical glossary for the key numbers you see in the dashboard: what each metric means, how it is commonly calculated, and how to interpret it with context.